 - Only one angler is permitted at each permanent peg and must not fish from between pegs.
 An adult member, when accompanied by their spouse, counts as one angler and can share a peg.
 Both still must have membership books and rod license as appropriate.
 This concession also applies to disabled anglers.

 - The retention of Carp and Pike by any means is prohibited except in Association run matches.

 - Bloodworm and Joker Baits are prohibited on Association fisheries.

-- No glass bottles, tins or drink cans to be brought onto Association waters.
+- Glass bottles are not to be brought onto Association waters.

-- Members are only permitted to use Barbed or Micro-Barbed hooks on Association waters.
+- Members are permitted to use Barbless or Micro-barbed hooks on Association waters.

 - No braid is to be used as mainline.